 Keen to understand the obvious physical remains they saw all around them, the residents of the three historic western hamlets of Shepton Mallet, Darshill, Ham and Bowlish, resolved to find out more and so, the Darshill & Bowlish Conservation Society Heritage Project (HP for short) was born.

 Commencing in September 2018 and concluding three years later, the HP aimed to understand the heritage of the hamlets and make what they found publicly accessible.
 There were four areas of study: architectural, archaeological, environmental and documentary and the results of each are reproduced here.
-Highlights include the discovery of the remains of a 13th-century mill; finding several species of flora and fauna previously unknown in this part of Somerset; a greater understanding of the impact of cloth-making on the locality, the town and on this part of western England; the historic importance of family dynasties; and the progress of gentrification in these hitherto industrial suburbs of this historic town.
+Highlights include the discovery of the remains of a 13th-century mill; finding several species of flora and fauna previously unknown in this part of Somerset; a greater understanding of the impact of cloth-making on the locality, the town and on this part of western England; the historic importance of family dynasties; and the progress of renewal in these hitherto industrial suburbs of this historic town.
 The full narrative of the HP can be found on these pages.

 From the town of Shepton Mallet for over a mile the River Sheppey winds through the historic hamlets of Darshill, Ham and Bowlish which lie astride the valley bottom.
 Flowing through an open valley at Bowlish and between steep-sided cliffs and hillside at Darshill, this fast-flowing river was at the centre of the hamlets’ settlement and development and is key to understanding their story.